gabivlj/candice/docs/tutorials/introduction.md

 Candice is a simple programming language to use.
-It uses LLVM under the hood as the intermediate representation, and can be used on all machines that is compiled to, but you still need a linker/compiler to link your generated programs, but Candice out of the box will manage it for you if you have one installed.
+It uses LLVM under the hood as the intermediate representation, and can be used on all machines that is compiled to, but you still need a linker/compiler to link your generated objects, but Candice out of the box will manage it for you if you have one installed.

 It targets to be a simple language to write C-like code, but with a different syntax and more features.
 The syntax of Candice wants to be a mix of Golang, C and Rust.
 You'll find out as the tutorial goes on!